OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

    |   :math:`B \rightarrow Bbb\ |\ \lambda`
    | :math:`L(G) = \{a^{2n}cb^{2m} | n, m \ge 0\}`

    | Note this is a context-free language and also a regular language.
+   |   (Even if this doesn't happen to be a regular grammar.)

 .. slide:: Example (cont)